 A good night’s sleep also improves the immune system’s response time.
 When we cycle through all four stages of sleep, stage 1 through REM, each stage performs specific functions that are important for proper health.
 One of those functions is the production of the protein which helps the immune system respond to harmful pathogens.
 Cytokines increase cell to cell communication, enabling the immune system to direct antibodies towards specific infections.

-If we don’t cycle through all four stages of sleep at least five times each night (7 to 8 hours of sleep), our cytokine production will be limited.
-Without this vital protein, the immune system doesn’t have what it needs to fight off viruses.
+If we don’t cycle through all four stages of sleep at least five times each night (7 to 8 hours of sleep), we may produce less cytokine.
+Without this vital protein, the immune system doesn’t have one of the vital ingredients it needs to fight off viruses.

 Sleep Increases T Cell Production